MartinsMaker/New-heritage-/README.md

 Sharing this content has three main objectives:

-1) Promoting the conversion of military-made pieces of equipment and garments to hopefully share the idea that something made for war can find a better and more meaningful use during peace.
+1) Promoting the conversion of military-made pieces of equipment and garments to hopefully share the idea that something made for war can find a better and more meaningful use during peace, ultimately representing a protest against all forms of violence.

 2) Improving the accessibility to self-made accessories and garments, fighting the rise of fast fashion and resources waste by also using natural/eco-friendly materials as much as possible for every project.